-5. PSW

 PSW

-a.
-Report to RN at Nursing station

-b.
-Stick the color name tag on clothes to identify as PSW and visitors

-c.
-Conduct room to room search in pairs:

-• Conduct room search clockwise

-• Check washroom, closet(s), under bed(s)

-• Check TV room, Spa room, offices etc.

-d.
-Ensure rooms are clear of human life and ensure VACANT sign is visible

-e.
-Assist the residents wear appropriate clothes and move to activity room (easier

-resident first)

-f.
-Use marker write down resident's room# and name on color name tag, stick on

-their clothes

-g.
-Do a head count with the resident name list and report to RN

-h.
-Wait for instruction to evacuate

-i.
-Do a second sweep, ensure the floor is clear of human life (residents, visitors,

-staff)

-j.
-Use elevator to move residents down to G/F Peace corner designated color area

-k.
-Calm down resident during evacuation

-6. PSW's in G/F Peace corner (Temporary Collection Centre)

 - a.
-Stay with the residents
+Report to RN at Nursing Station

 - b.
-Do head count and keep adding to list as new residents come in.
+Conduct room to room search in pairs;

+- Conduct room search clockwise

+- Check washroom, closet(s), under bed(s)

+- Check TV room, Spa room, offices etc.

 - c.
+Ensure rooms are clear of human life and ensure VACANT sign is visible

+- d.
+Assist the residents wear appropriate clothes and move to activity room (easier resident first)

+- e.
+Do a head count with the resident name list and report RN

+- f.
+Wait for instruction to evacuate

+- g.
+Do a second sweep, ensure the floor is clear of human life (residents, staff, visitors, volunteers)

+- h.
+Use elevator (if fire department has deemed safe) to move residents down to G/F Lobby designated color area.
+Use stairs (if instructions are provided).

+- i.
+Keep residents calm during evacuation

+- 5. PSW's in G/F Lobby (Temporary Collection Centre)

+- a. stay with the residents

+- b. do head count and keep adding to list as new residents come in

-Start loading the bus when they arrive.
+- c. start loading the bus when they arrive